rduplain/memo/startups-for-people-with-problems.md

 ## #1: Make sure it is a business.

-I always start here.
+I always start with a simple test:

 * Imagine your product or service.
 * Imagine your market.
+Who is your customer?
 * Guess the size of the market.
-How many customers in total might exist?
+How many total customers might exist?
 * Make up a price.
 * **If you get 10% of the market at the price, do you have a business?**

-Even if these are wild guesses, and even if 10% is unrealistic, if you can look at these numbers on the back of your cocktail napkin envelope and get excited, then you are on to something.
+Even if these are wild guesses, and even if 10% is unrealistic, if you can look at these numbers on the back of your cocktail napkin and get excited, then you are on to something.
+10% of the market at your made-up price can either feel like (a) a very big deal or (b) enough to keep expanding the business.
+Both are valid at this point when the market is big or you believe that you can capture a majority of a niche market, respectively.

+Your work will soon be to validate these assertions, but if you cannot step through this simple test, then you don't have a potential product-market fit and _you do not have a business_.
+You may have reasons to continue without a business model anyway.
+I recommend making it a habit to apply this simple test as you explore business models.

 People spend weeks, months, and even years on a business model which would fail this simple test.

 ## #2: Make sure it is a business that you want to run.